 Prosperous families.
 Stable and secure neighborhoods.
-Sound, private-sector loans that get repaid.
-That’s what the ONE Mortgage program delivers.
+Sound, private-sector loans.
+That’s what ONE Mortgage delivers.

-The program is successful because it breaks down barriers that used to prevent creditworthy families from buying a home: inadequate consumer education, high interest rates and fees, excessive down payment requirements, compulsory mortgage insurance, and a bias against 2- and 3-family properties.
-Those are barriers that affected everyone trying to buy a home in Massachusetts, not just minority families or those living in historically underserved neighborhoods.
+The program breaks down barriers that prevent creditworthy families from buying a home: inadequate consumer education, high interest rates and fees, excessive down payment requirements, compulsory mortgage insurance, and a bias against 2- and 3-family properties.

 “When you participate in ONE Mortgage, you are changing lives and communities for the better.”

 Most ONE Mortgage and SoftSecond loans have also been made in urban neighborhoods that were historically underserved by conventional credit.
-Historically more than a third of all loans have been originated in Gateway Cities and another third in the City of Boston.
-In recent years lending has shifted more strongly toward Gateways, which represented nearly half of all loans originated in FY16.
-Three out of every five Gateway City homebuyers were renters who had previously lived in the same community.
+Historically more than a third of all loans have been originated in the Commonwealth’s smaller gateway cities and another third in the City of Boston.
+In recent years lending has shifted more strongly toward gateways.

 There is no other bank-financed mortgage program in the country that has achieved comparable community impact or loan performance, much less at this scale or over this long a period of time.
-ONE Mortgage loans are currently available at 36 Massachusetts banks and credit unions, with more joining every month.
+ONE Mortgage loans are currently available at over 40 Massachusetts banks and credit unions.

 For more information about how you can bring ONE Mortgage to your community, or to your lending institution, contact MHP Homeownership Director Elliot Schmiedl at email@example.com or 857-317-8516.